dylan-fevrier/Hypertube/README.md

 # Hypertube

 This project is a video streaming web-app, similar to PopcornTime 🍿\
-I worked with @AntoineDrt and Dylan Fevrier to develop this application.
+I worked with @AntoineDrt and @gab959 to develop this application.

 ## Stack